yangjehpark/iOS-Swift-Yahoo-Financial-API/README.md

 - If you **found a bug** or **have a feature request**, please open an issue.
 - If you **want to contribute**, submit a pull request.

 ## Usage

 After git clone or zip download, open 'YahooFinance.xcworkspace' and start build & run.

+## License

+My codes are under the Beerware license.